Newest Treatment for Urinary Incontinence

 Fun fact: There are high incidents of urinary incontinence in female collegiate athletes due to muscle over-tension or repetitive impact which puts a significant strain on a young woman’s pelvic floor.

-Picture a child laying in a loose hammock for example.
-Anytime the child moves on the hammock, it loses shape and is hard for the child to control his/or her balance which ultimately causes the child to move positions.
-And who am I kidding, children are not the only ones who have this problem while lying in a loose hammock.
+Picture laying in a loose hammock for example.
+Anytime you move on the hammock, it loses shape and is hard for you to control your balance which ultimately causes you to move positions.
 Those things are so tricky it takes more work than it’s worth to even try to lay on it.

 Now that our quick vocabulary lesson is over with (which hopefully helped), let’s find out what is going to help urinary incontinence.
 Data suggests pelvic floor muscle tone can be regained for women of virtually any age or size.